 Peter's paintings are in private collections in New York City, on Long Island, in Florida, New York, Rhode Island, Toronto Ontario, and London England.

-His work is represented by William Ris Gallery, Jamesport, New York.
+His work is represented on the North Fork of Long Island by William Ris Gallery, Jamesport, New York.

-To read ALIX COHEN's article about Peter and his work click here.
+To read ALIX COHEN'S Woman Around Town May 2017 article about Peter and his work click here.

-2018 April 27 to June 8 - Phyllis and Pauline Having Fun at the Pomme d'Or selected for inclusion in the East End Arts juried exhibition "Here Comes the Sun" (juror: Charles Riley II) – 2017 June 2 to September 29 - Peconic Landing Auditorium, Greenport, NY: Palm Beach Stories, genre paintings by Peter Beston – 2017 Moonlight on the Ibis selected for inclusion in the East End Arts juried exhibition "Illustration & Fashion" (juror: Bil Donovan) – 2017 Indigo Buntings Consider the Meaning of Wallpaper awarded First Place at East End Arts juried exhibition "Texture" (juror: George Billis) – 2016 Deep Impact exhibited at the Quogue Gallery, Quogue NY – 2016 exhibited in the group show East End Realists: paintings by nine distinguished contemporary artists at the Southampton Cultural Center, Southampton, NY – 2015 The Birthday Dress selected for East And Arts National Juried Competition, The Figure – 2015 Remsenburg Academy, Remsenburg NY: Daylight & Darkness, paintings by Peter Beston – 2014 Rosalie Dimon Gallery, Jamesport NY: East End Arts presents paintings by Peter Beston – 2014 Plein Air Artist in Residence, Westhampton Beach NY, House & Garden Tour – 2014 Quogue Library Gallery, Quogue NY: Tray Jolie, an Exhibit of Tray Art by East End Artists – 2013 Jamesport Vineyards, Jamesport NY: East End Arts Members Showcase – 2013 Guildhall of East Hampton, NY: Artist Members Exhibition – 2011 Quogue Library Galllery, Quogue NY: A Special Salute to East Quogue Artists
+2019 April 27 to May 19- solo exhibition MOMENTS/STORIES at MM Fine Art Gallery in Southampton, NY – 2018 August 4 to November 11 - Abrasha in Port-au-Prince selected for inclusion in the 2018 Long Island Biennial juried exhibition at the Heckscher Museum, Huntington, NY.
+Peter is given the museum’s Award of Merit for his entry.
+This award was given to six artists out of the fifty-two whose works were accepted for inclusion in the exhibition – 2018 April 27 to June 8 - Phyllis and Pauline Having Fun at the Pomme d'Or selected for inclusion in the East End Arts juried exhibition "Here Comes the Sun" (juror: Charles Riley II) – 2018 March 9 to April 6 - House of Dreams selected for inclusion in the East End Arts juried exhibition "Cannabis" (juror: Mary Cantone) – 2017 June 2 to September 29 - Peconic Landing Auditorium, Greenport, NY: Palm Beach Stories, genre paintings by Peter Beston – 2017 Moonlight on the Ibis selected for inclusion in the East End Arts juried exhibition "Illustration & Fashion" (juror: Bil Donovan) – 2017 Indigo Buntings Consider the Meaning of Wallpaper awarded First Place at East End Arts juried exhibition "Texture" (juror: George Billis) – 2016 Deep Impact exhibited at the Quogue Gallery, Quogue NY – 2016 exhibited in the group show East End Realists: paintings by nine distinguished contemporary artists at the Southampton Cultural Center, Southampton, NY – 2015 The Birthday Dress selected for East And Arts National Juried Competition, The Figure – 2015 Remsenburg Academy, Remsenburg NY: Daylight & Darkness, paintings by Peter Beston – 2014 Rosalie Dimon Gallery, Jamesport NY: East End Arts presents paintings by Peter Beston – 2014 Plein Air Artist in Residence, Westhampton Beach NY, House & Garden Tour – 2014 Quogue Library Gallery, Quogue NY: Tray Jolie, an Exhibit of Tray Art by East End Artists – 2013 Jamesport Vineyards, Jamesport NY: East End Arts Members Showcase – 2013 Guildhall of East Hampton, NY: Artist Members Exhibition – 2011 Quogue Library Gallery, Quogue NY: A Special Salute to East Quogue Artists

 SITE PHOTOGRAPHY CREDITS